GeliezaK/stoch_sim_assignment3/README.md

 # Assignment 3
+This is a discription of the directories and files of this project:

+## data/
+The simulated data (lengths of the routes for each cooling schedule and each temperature level).

+## test/
+Some functions to test the code and especially the initial parameters for the cooling schedules.

+## tsp_configurations/
+The .txt TSP configurations that were provided for this assignment.

 ## simulation.py
 Run the main method of this file to run a SA-simulation and plot the convergence over the number of temperature levels.